Glow Recipe Just Launched A Lip Treatment — And It's Not What We Expected

-Having already rebranded the watermelon as the ultimate skin-care ingredient (read: masks, moisturisers, mists, and more), Glow Recipe has now set its sights on a totally new product category: Lip care.
+Having already rebranded the watermelon as the ultimate skin-care ingredient (read: masks, moisturizers, mists, and more), Glow Recipe has now set its sights on a totally new product category: Lip care.

 Launching today, the K-beauty brand is making its foray into the world of makeup-meets-skin care with the arrival of Watermelon Glow Lip Pop, a category-defying lip treatment that exfoliates, softens, and tints lips all in a matter of swipes.